atomicdata-dev/atomic-data-docs/src/schema/collections.md

 Sooner or later, developers will have to deal with (long) lists of items.
 For example, a set of blog posts, activities or users.
-Collections often need to be paginated, sorted, and filtered.
+These lists often need to be paginated, sorted, and filtered.
 For dealing with these problems, we have Atomic Collections.

 Note that Collections are designed to be _dynamic resources_, often generated at runtime.